 You can get the password, which is required to generate insults that consist wholly or partly of XXX-rated phrases, by clicking here.
 This semi-roundabout way of telling you the password is to make sure that nobody will get seriously offended by accident.

 "Wowbagger" is far from perfect.
 Some languages do not support too many possible insults.
 Some languages are sadly missing completely.
 If you think you can help by supplying me with extra words and phrases, or perhaps analysing the grammar of a language that has so far not yet been implemented (maybe not even in the list yet!), do feel free to contact me, but donít send any research just yet.
-Iíve got detailed guidelines regarding what I need to know, and how I can cope best with the data you provide, which I will send to you.
+Instead, click here to help.

 I am rather proud to say that none of the words used here are fictitious, though quite a few may very much seem to be.
 I started using a standard dictionary, the "Superior Peopleís Dictionary" by Peter Bowler, and the help of some song lyrics as well as the assistance of a great variety of people.
 The gross words are usually off Carcassí "Symphonies of Sickness" CD lyrics.
 The third Atari version also incorporated a lot of new words from various dictionaries (most notably amongst which is "Slang and Euphemisms" by Richard Spears) as well as quite a lot of words heard on the BBC series "Red Dwarf".
 Further credits go to "Birds of a Feather", "Beavis & Butthead", a very old DOS-based program of which Iíve quite forgotten the name, "South Park" (though not as much as I had expected), DBA Magazine, Joseph Heller, "Blackadder" and various Thesauri.
 Version 6 also incorporated a lot of cool words from the extremely funny "Paperweight" by Stephen Fry (the manís a genius!) and the wonderfully irreverent "Duckman" cartoons.
 I used David Thorneís "A Comprehensive Welsh Grammar" for the initial Welsh stuff.
 Dutch inspiration further came from Eric Schreursí "Joop Klepzeiker" and "Geharrebar", and Captain Haddock utterings from several "Tin Tin" comic books.
 And life, of course.